kaiserbergin/NBomber.Website/src/docs/docs/core-abstractions.md

 /// (reportingSinks: IReportingSink list) (sendStatsInterval: TimeSpan) NBomberRunner.withReportingSinks [influxDbSink] (seconds 30)

-/// Sets plugins
+/// Sets worker plugins.
+/// Worker plugin is a plugin that starts at the test start and works as a background worker.
-NBomberRunner.withPlugins [pingPlugin]
+NBomberRunner.withWorkerPlugins [pingPlugin]

 /// Sets application type.
 /// The following application types are supported: